zprice12/data-512-project-final_report/README.md

 ### grad_df.csv
 This data file is an aggregation of the 11 Arizona Department of Education data files.
 It includes a year field with the year of graduation and a grad_rate field with the four year graduation rate for each year.
 ## Special Considerations
 Processing the USGS_Wildland_Fire_Combined_Dataset.json from JSON to CSV takes a few hours, so budget time accordingly.
 Also, consider using bounding boxes if not enough data is given from the county method for requesting sensor data on AQI measurements.
-Lastly, make sure to filter the individual education data files to 'all' for Subgroup to avoiding repeating data in graduation rate calculations.
+Lastly, make sure to filter the individual education data files to 'all' for Subgroup to avoid repeating data in graduation rate calculations.